 and by your will they existed and were created.”—Revelation 4:5–11

 In John’s revelation, we’re given a remarkable view of God’s throne room that we would never have otherwise.
-Around his throne we witness majestic living creatures who praise God with the words: “Holy, holy, holy, is the Lord God Almighty, who was and is and is to come!”
+Around his throne, we witness majestic living creatures who praise God with the words: “Holy, holy, holy, is the Lord God Almighty, who was and is and is to come!”

 What’s particularly noteworthy is John’s statement that this worship never ends.
 Day or night, they are bowing before the throne worshiping him.
 Since God doesn’t coerce his creation into worship, these beings praise God of their own volition.
-They’ve experienced God face-to-face, and they can’t stop choosing to worshiping him.
+They’ve experienced God face-to-face, and they can’t stop choosing to worship him.

 When we enter into worship, we’re taking part in a constant heavenly reality.

 I appeal to you therefore, brothers, by the mercies of God, to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship.—Romans 12:1